Cross Plains in Callahan County, Texas — The American South (West South Central)

 Fort Mason-Camp Cooper

 Location.
-This marker has been replaced by another marker nearby.
-32° 7.285′ N, 99° 10.53′ W. Marker is in Cross Plains, Texas, in Callahan County.
-Marker is on Southwest Fifth Street (State Highway 36) 0.2 miles west of South Comal Street, on the left when traveling west.
+32° 7.276′ N, 99° 10.582′ W. Marker is in Cross Plains, Texas, in Callahan County.
+Marker is on Southwest Fifth Street (State Highway 36) 0.2 miles west of South Comal Street.
 Touch for map.
-Marker is located in a roadside park.
+Marker is located in Treadaway Park at the north foot of the pedestrian bridge over Turkey Creek.
 Marker is in this post office area: Cross Plains TX 76443, United States of America.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this location, measured as the crow flies.
-A different marker also named Fort Mason-Camp Cooper Military Road (about 300 feet away, measured in a direct line); The Home of Robert E. Howard (approx. 0.2 miles away); Cross Plains Cemetery Pioneer Cemetery War Memorial (approx. 5.6 miles away); Pioneer Cemetery (approx. 5.6 miles away); Old Cottonwood Cemetery (approx. 5.9 miles away); Site of Cottonwood Springs (approx. 6.1 miles away); Cottonwood Bank and Post Office (approx. 6.1 miles away).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+The Home of Robert E. Howard (approx. ¼ mile away); Cross Plains Cemetery (approx. 0.4 miles away); Pioneer Cemetery War Memorial (approx. 5.7 miles away); Pioneer Cemetery Old Cottonwood Cemetery (approx. 5.8 miles away); Site of Cottonwood Springs (approx. 6.1 miles away); Cottonwood Bank and Post Office (approx. 6.1 miles away); Atwell Cemetery (approx. 9.8 miles away).
 Touch for a list and map of all markers in Cross Plains.

 More about this marker.
-This marker was replaced by a new marker in 2014; the new marker is located approx. 250 feet west of the original marker location.
+This marker was installed in 2014 and replaced a 1967 marker that was located approx. 250 feet to the east.
+(HMDB record of 1967 marker for Fort Mason-Camp Cooper Military Road)

 Categories. • Forts, Castles • Roads & Vehicles • Wars, US Indian •

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 11, 2013, by Richard Denney of Austin, Texas.
-This page has been viewed 324 times since then and 25 times this year.
-Photos: 1. submitted on October 11, 2013, by Richard Denney of Austin, Texas.
-2. submitted on April 30, 2014, by Richard Denney of Austin, Texas.
+This page originally submitted on May 1, 2014.
+This page has been viewed 386 times since then and 2 times this year.
+Photos: 1, 2. submitted on April 30, 2014, by Richard Denney of Austin, Texas.
 3. submitted on December 26, 2014, by Duane Hall of Abilene, Texas. • Bernard Fisher was the editor who published this page.